AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 run-time, as well as formally proven.
 We'll concentrate here on three kind of
 contracts:

-- Preconditions, which are Boolean expressions that have to be true prior to a call
+- *Preconditions*, which are Boolean expressions that have to be true prior to a call

-- Postconditions, which are Boolean expressions that have to be true after a call
+- *Postconditions*, which are Boolean expressions that have to be true after a call

-- Predicates, which are Boolean expressions that have to be true for values of a given type
+- *Predicates*, which are Boolean expressions that have to be true for values of a given type

-These contracts and be build after the values of function, parameters, global data or references to the current instance.
+These contracts can be built after the values of function, parameters, global data or references to the current instance.
 For example:

 .. code-block:: ada